kshedden/dstream/README.md

 achieve this, Dstream utilizes a _chunked_, _columnar_ storage format.
 A chunk contains the data for all of the Dstream's variables for a consecutive subset of rows, stored by variable (column-wise) in typed arrays.
-A single chunk is brought into memory at once, the Dstream as a whole will not generally reside in memory.
+A single chunk is brought into memory at once.
+The Dstream as a whole will generally not reside in memory.

 During data processing, the chunks are visited in linear order.
 When possible, the memory backing a chunk is re-used for the next chunk.
 Therefore, a chunk must either be completely processed, or copied to independent memory before subsequent chunks are read.
-Random chunk access and sorting across chunks is not permitted.
-Most Dstreams can be Reset and read multiple times, but this requires all the overhead of the initial read (the data will be fully re-processed from its source following a Reset).
+Random chunk access and sorting across chunks is not permitted (if processing of this type is needed, it should be done with other tools before forming the Dstream).
+Most Dstreams can be Reset and read multiple times, but this requires all the overhead of the initial read (the data will be fully re-processed from its source following a call to Reset).

 The typical pattern for working with a Dstream is to visit the chunks in sequence, extract variables as needed, and perform the desired